How to Increase Vascularity and Muscle Definition

 Others may have to keep the body fat within the single digit range like 8 percent or so.
 Some people – and women in particular – can even achieve visible veins at around 20 percent body fat.

 We want to make it clear that anyone can achieve a veiny look.
-However, much like putting on muscle and losing fat, your genetics and hereditary determines the limit and amount of work you have to put into to get the veins to really show.
+However, much like putting on muscle and losing fat, your genetics and hereditary determines the limit and amount of work you have to put into getting the veins to really show.
 Now let’s take a look at some methods for boosting vascularity the drug-free way.

 1. Build Muscle, Lose Fat